vradarserver/standing-data/registration-prefixes/schema-01/README.md

 The file is a comma-separated value file.
 Strings are optionally delimited with double-quotes.
 Commas within quoted strings are ignored.
-Double quotes within quotes strings are escaped with a second double quote.
+Double quotes within quoted strings are escaped with a second double quote.

 The first row contains column headings.